 Every dollar helps.
 Every dollar heals.
-Join the community of volunteers and supporters who promote healing of human trafficking survivors and strategically confront slavery in our state through End Slavery Tennessee’s programs of training, specialized comprehensive aftercare and prevention.
-Your donations will help move 120 survivors this year up the slow, hard, but ultimately life-changing path to recovery.
-You also help save today’s vulnerable youth from falling for the traffickers’ traps in the first place.
+Join the community of volunteers and supporters who promote healing of human trafficking survivors and strategically confront slavery in our state through End Slavery Tennessee's programs of training, specialized comprehensive aftercare and prevention.
+Your donations will help move 136 survivors last year up the slow, hard, but ultimately life-changing path to recovery.
+You also help save today's vulnerable youth from falling for the traffickers' traps in the first place.
 The need is clear.
 TBI Director Mark Gwynn says the numbers will continue to increase for the foreseeable future.
 End Slavery Tennessee is a 501 (c)(3) non-profit recognized by the IRS making your donations tax deductible.

 Single or Recurring Contribution,